|

 They have a range of different room sizes that can accommodate both couples and groups, including their small but perfectly adequate standard rooms, and family rooms with adjoining rooms and separate bathrooms.

-For what it’s worth, we stayed here on our latest trip to Paris, and we enjoyed the central location, spacious room, and complimentary drinks and snacks (duh).
+For what it’s worth, we stayed here on one of our recent trips to Paris, and we enjoyed the central location, spacious room, and complimentary drinks and snacks (duh).

 At breakfast time, you’ll enjoy a range of pastries, including croissants and pain au chocolat.
 They also can cater for gluten free folks with advance notice.